top of page

 Just remember, art isn’t serious.
 It is play.
 If you are getting frustrated, step away and try something else for a while.

-Experimenting with Mixed Media
+Experiment with Mixed Medium

 Get Messy and Bad!

-For regular lessons on art journaling, please visit the Curious Creative YouTube channel and subscribe to be alerted to videos as they come available.
+For regular lessons on art journaling, please visit the Curious Creative Studio YouTube channel and subscribe to be alerted to videos as they come available.

 Creative Art Retreat